cloudmesh-community/fa19-516-165/project/report.md

 ## Introduction

-The purpose of this project is to implement related features to simply compute interface.
+The purpose of this project is to implement related features to simplify compute interface.
 The project implementation will include the following clouds:

 * Google Cloud Platform